 If it is still not tender enough, you may have a tough butt.
 Try wrapping it in aluminum foil and let it go for another hour.
-However, do not take it above 205 degrees Fahrenheit or the muscle fibers will start giving up moisture and toughen.
+However, do not take it above 205°F or the muscle fibers will start giving up moisture and toughen.

-Let it rest for 30 to 60 minutes in a faux Cambro, in an oven at about 170 degrees Fahrenheit, or wrapped in foil.
-If you are more than an hour from mealtime, you can leave the meat on the Traeger with the heat off, or put it in the indoor oven and hold it there by dialing the temp down to about 170 degrees.
+Let it rest at room temperature for at least 45 minutes and up to a couple of hours before shredding it.
+If. you're more than a few hours from mealtime, you can leave the meat on the Traeger with the heat off, or put it in the indoor oven and hold it there by dialing the temp down to about 170°F.

 Make a faux Cambro using a tight plastic beer cooler.
 Leave the probe in the meat and wrap the hunk tightly in foil.
 Then wrap the foil with more towels, and put the whole thing in the cooler.
 Fill up the cooler with more towels, blankets, or newspaper to keep the meat insulated.
 Hang the thermometer cord over the lid of the cooler, and close it tightly.
 Make sure it never drops below 145 degrees Fahrenheit (this technique will soften the bark and change the texture of the meat very slightly).

 Resist the temptation to cut the pork into chunks.
 Maintain the most moisture by pulling the pork apart by hand.
 You may also put the pork in a stand mixer to help with the process.
 Distribute the flavorful crusty bits evenly throughout the heap of pork.
 Make sure you save any flavorful drippings and pour them over the meat.